 Step 3: Build your Terrarium

-No special tools are needed to plant your terrarium, silverware will work just fine (unless you are planting in a narrow opening or a long-necked bottle).
-You should begin by adding your preferred plants.
-Simply dig a small hole and use a spoon to cover the roots with soil.
+Begin by adding your preferred plants.
+Simply dig a small hole and use a spoon or mini shovel to cover the roots with soil.
 For a more interesting design, use an odd number of plants. this will heighten the organic nature of the terrarium.
 Try not to crowd the plants too much as they will grow into each other.

-After you have added your plants, there are a number of different decorative options that can be added to a terrarium to really enhance the aesthetic you are going for.
+After you have added your plants, several different decorative options can be added to a terrarium to enhance the aesthetic you are going for.
 If you are trying to create a more naturalistic environment, sticks and rocks are a great addition.
 Some people may prefer to add small statues or figurines to create a more fantastical aesthetic.

 If you are having difficulty sourcing the substrate materials for your terrarium, we have everything you need here at the garden center!
 Simply stop by our North Branford location and we will help you with whatever you need.